opendatacube/datacube-ows/docs/cfg_styling.rst

 Mask Sections
 @@@@@@@@@@@@@

-Each mask section contains a "band" identifier and a "flags" dictionary.
+Each mask section contains a "band" identifier and either "flags" dictionary, or a "enum" value.
 A mask section may also optionally include an "invert" flag, which is False by default.

 The "band" identifier refers to one of the flag-band identifiers defined in the `Flag Processing Section <https://datacube-ows.readthedocs.io/en/latest/cfg_layers.html#flag-processing-section-flags>`_